Kazi Salahuddin: Early life

+Kazi Salahuddin was born on 23 September 1953 to an elite family in Dacca, East Bengal.
+His father, Kazi Muhammad Shahi, was a businessman, and his mother, Begum Simki Shafi, was a housewife.
+He belongs to the Kazi family of Rajapur in Faridpur District.
+The family was founded by Kazi Abdur Rasool, son of Shah Azimuddin, who had been appointed as Kazi in Mughal Bengal.

-Salahuddin was born in an elite family on 23 September 1954 in Dhaka, East Bengal.
-Salahuddin enrolled in BAF Shaheen College and became involved in athletics there.
-While Salahuddin was in seventh grade he was selected for his school football team and was the youngest member of his team, which attracted the interest of Ex-Pakistani footballer Chunna Rashid.
-In 1966, he played two matches as a goalkeeper for Third Division side Gamma Sports Association.
-In 1968, Salahuddin started playing cricket for Azad Boys in the Premier division cricket league.
-Later that year, he joined the Second Division football club, Dilkusha SC, as a striker, at the request of his sports teacher.
-Following a troublesome period, Dilkusha Club won the championship that season and were promoted to the premiership.
-That year Salahuddin became the second division's top goalscorer with 14 goals.
-In 1979, Salahuddin left Dilkusha Club to join First Division side Wari Club.
-In his first league game with Wari, he scored a hattrick against Rahmatganj MFS, and ended the season with a total of 18 league goals.
-By his first season at the top-tier, Salahuddin had made a name for himself as the country's youngest football prospect.
-In 1970, he was snatched up by Mohammedan Sporting Club, the leading club of East Pakistan.
-Salahuddin spent the 1970 season as a reserve player, while his club failed to beat East Pakistan IDC to the title, and when the war of liberation started in Bangladesh in 1971, league football was stopped.
+He was enrolled in BAF Shaheen College Dhaka before moving to Dhaka College and eventually got into Dhaka University.
+While Salahuddin was in seventh grade at Shaheen College, he became involved with athletics and was selected for his school football team as the youngest member of the team.
+This attracted the interest of ex-Pakistani international footballer Rashid Chunna.
+In 1966, he played two matches as a goalkeeper for Gamma Sports Association in the Dhaka Third Division League.
+In 1968, Salahuddin started playing cricket for Azad Boys in the Premier Division Cricket League.
+Later that year, at the request of his sports teacher, Salahuddin played as a striker for Dilkusha SC in Dhaka Second Division League.
+Following a troublesome period, Dilkusha won the championship that season and were promoted to the top-tier, the First Division, while Salahuddin became the second division's highest goal scorer with 14 goals.

+In 1968, Salahuddin was called up to the East Pakistan Youth Team for the Pakistan National Youth Championship, and in the following year, Abdul Hashem, impressed by the young striker, signed him for Wari Club in the First Division.
+In his first league game with Wari, he scored a hat-trick against Rahmatganj MFS, and ended the season with a total of 18 league goals.
+By his first season at the top-tier, Salahuddin had made a name for himself as the country's youngest football prospect and, in 1970, he was snatched up by Mohammedan SC, the leading club of East Pakistan.
+Salahuddin spent his debut season as a reserve player, while his team were edged to the league title by East Pakistan IDC, and when the Bangladesh Liberation War commenced in 1971, league football was stopped for over a year.